-spred_lpf_or_diff_flag equal to 1 specifies that either linear predictive filtering or sample-wise delta coding is to be used as a sample wise prediction mode.

-spred_lpf_flag equal to 1 specifies that linear predictive filtering is to be used as a sample wise prediction mode.
+spred_lpf_flag equal to 1 specifies that linear predictive filtering is to be used as a sample-wise prediction mode.
 When spred_lpf_flag is not present, it is inferred to be 0.

-spred_rem_mode_idx specifies the sample wise prediction mode to be used among the first three options in Table 6-25.
+spred_rem_mode_idx specifies the sample-wise prediction mode to be used among the last four options in Table 6-25.

 The variable SamplePredMode is derived as follows:

-– When spred_lpf_or_diff_flag is equal to 1, the following applies: – If spred_lpf_flag is equal to 0, SamplePredMode is set to 4. – Otherwise (spred_lpf_flag is equal to 1), SamplePredMode is set to 3.
+– When spred_lpf _flag is equal to 1, SamplePredMode is set to 0.

-– Otherwise (spred_lpf_or_diff_flag is not equal to 0), SamplePredMode is set to spred_rem_mode_idx.
+– Otherwise (spred_lpf_flag is not equal to 0), SamplePredMode is set to 1 + spred_rem_mode_idx.

 Linear predictive filtering data semantics